-So, it is very natural that happiness, the most important aspect of our lives, will naturally have a lot of happiness synonym and words associated with.
+So, it is very natural that happiness, the most important aspect of our lives, will naturally have a lot of happiness synonyms and words associated with it.

-But what are the benefits of having so many synonyms of happiness?
+But what are the benefits of having so many synonyms for happiness?

 Why Do We Need So Many Words For Happiness?